goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

         Copying README.txt to ./ticketcollector/var/log/README.txt
     Copying versions.cfg to ./ticketcollector/versions.cfg
   Running /opt/baiju/py26/bin/python2.6 setup.py egg_info

-As you can see above, we have provided most of the project details and some are simply skipped.
-You can change the values provided here later, if you desired later.
-But changing the package name or namespace package name may not be as simple as changing the description as it is referred from many places.
+As you can see above, we have provided most of the project details and some are skipped.
+If you want, it is possible to change the values provided here later.
+But changing the package name or namespace package name may not be easy as changing the description.
+The reason is that, the name and namepace package might be referred from many places.

 If you change directory to ``ticketcollector``, you can see few directories and files::